smartdevicelink/sdl_server/documentation/docs/Policy Table/Application Policies/index.md

 # Application Policies
-An application's permissions and settings are stored in the **app_policies** property.
-The application policies are used to grant only approved applications access to special features such as vehicle data and/or running in the background.
-Additionally application information such as default settings and/or user consents are stored in the policies as well.
+An application's permissions and settings are stored in the `app_policies` property.
+The application policies are used to grant applications access to a specific set of features, such as vehicle data and/or running in the background.
+Any other application related data, such as user-consents, can also be stored in application policies as well.

   * [Application ID](#Application-ID)
   * [Default](#Default)